-· Public Safety
+- · Public Safety

+- Open Space

+- Metro

+- Home Rule

+- Code Enforcement

+- Public Works Administration/ Facilities

+- Special Projects

-- Special Projects Comprehensive Environmental Policy
+- Comprehensive Environmental Policy

 - · Family Life

 - Unification of City

-these goals and support an effort by the new council to review and evaluate our priorities for 1994-95.
+If reelected, I will recommit to these goals and support an effort by the new council to review and evaluate our priorities for 1994-95.
 I support an open public process to assure that real needs are considered.